Creating, Financing and

 at the correct size.
 It doesn't matter if the quality sucks.
 This is to

-verify that this is in fact the right size of book, and that
+verify that this is in fact the right size of book, the fonts are big

 the page layout feels good.